+13.2.7 Pesticides

+Met goal

+Permittees assessed program elements described in the

+previous permit, as necessary, to continue reducing the discharge of pollutants from the MS4 to the MEP.

+Housekeeping

-Housekeeping III, IV 13.2.5 High Priority Permittees assessed program elements that were described in the previous permit, as necessary, to continue reducing the discharge of pollutants from the MS4 to the MEP.
-Met goal Housekeeping III, IV 13.2.6 Inspections Permittees assessed program elements that were described in the previous permit, as necessary, to continue reducing the discharge of pollutants from the MS4 to the MEP.
-Met goal Housekeeping IV 13.2.7 Pesticides Permittees assessed program elements that were described in the previous permit, as necessary, to continue reducing the discharge of pollutants from the MS4 to the MEP.
-Met goal Industrial IV 13.2.7 Inspections Permittees assessed program elements that were described in the previous permit, as necessary, to continue reducing the discharge of pollutants from the MS4 to the MEP.
+Table 5.0j Measurable Goals Status (Type II, III, IV and non-traditional MS4s) MCM(s) Level Measurable Goal(s) (Based on concept of Maximum Extent Practical) Explain progress toward the goal or how the was achieved.
+If the goal was not accomplished, please explain.
+Industrial IV 13.2.7 Inspections Permittees assessed program elements that were described in the previous permit, as necessary, to continue reducing the discharge of pollutants from the MS4 to the MEP.
 Partially Met goal